Finish these five quick wins before you leave home for maximum peace of mind during a vacation.

 And if it looks like it’s going to be a scorcher of a week, make sure your flower beds and vegetable gardens have an automatic irrigation system like this easy-install in-ground sprinkler option or this timer that connects to your hose and sprinkler.
 You can also hire a friendly neighbor that doesn’t mind giving them a quick shower with your water hose.
 Older kids in the neighborhood are perfect for this job, and you can offer them a few dollars in exchange for a good lesson on responsibility.

 When you get back home from your trip, before you roll your suitcases into the house, take a few minutes to give the wheels a quick swipe with a disinfectant wipe.
 More than likely, those wheels have been all over dirty airports and hotel floors.
 Avoid bringing those germs into your house by getting rid of the wheel-ickies before they come inside.
 And if your luggage is hard-shelled, go ahead and wipe down the whole thing.

 This is something I do every single time, and it’s become a habit I don’t even think about anymore.
 I’ve gotten into the habit of leaving the Clorox wipes in the garage by the door so they’re already there and waiting when we arrive.
 It’s such a quick little habit, but makes a huge impact on the cleanliness and germ reduction in your house.

 Ready To Plan Your Ultimate Vacation?

-Grab my printable Vacation Planner from my Etsy shop for only $6.
+Grab my printable Vacation Planner from the official Organized-ish shop.
 It’s loaded with pages to cover everything from pack lists to accommodation info to attraction plans, and even where to eat while you’re there.
 I use this exact planner every time I take a trip and I feel more organized and less stressed, even when I’m traveling with a pre-teen and a 70 pound dog.
 You can get my Vacation Planner here!